sinbad/SPUD/doc/props.md

 * Custom UStructs
 * Nested UObject instances (null preserving, will re-instantiate based on property type)
+* Nested components marked as SaveGame

-Maps and sets are not supported.
+Maps and sets are not supported (these are not supported by UE serialization either).

 ## Upgrading Properties